jgm/texmath/README.markdown

 [pandoc]: http://github.com/jgm/pandoc

 You can [try it out online here](http://johnmacfarlane.net/texmath.html).
-(Note that the math it produces will be rendered correctly only if your browser supports MathML.
-Firefox does; Safari and Chrome do not.)

 By default, only the Haskell library is installed.
 To install a test program, `texmath`, use the `executable` Cabal flag: